scroll

 • Organizations that primarily serve the residents of New London County, the towns of Glastonbury, Manchester, Vernon, East Hartford, and Marlborough, CT, and the towns of Westerly, Hopkinton and Richmond, RI.

-• Funding is generally not provided to fund-raising or capital campaigns; organizations that fund other organizations or foundations; political or fraternal organizations; religious institutions; parent-run organizations (such as Parent-Teacher Organizations or Little League)
+• Funding is generally not provided to fund-raising or capital campaigns; foundations or organizations that fund other organizations; political or fraternal organizations; religious institutions; parent-run organizations (such as Parent-Teacher Organizations or Little League)

 Priorities